guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 aa0caa062568   datastore_emulator_rust     0.00%     18.35MiB / 17.79GiB   0.10%     2.52MB / 3.39MB   0B / 0B          15
 ```

-After running the benchmark, the official emulator was already using almost 1 GB of RAM, while mine used just 18 MB — a massive difference, especially in development environments where memory can be limited.
+After running the benchmark, the official emulator was already using almost 1 GB of RAM, while mine used just 18 MB, a massive difference, especially in development environments where memory can be limited.

 Pretty interesting, right?
 If you’d like to run the benchmark yourself, [here](https://github.com/guibeira/datastore-emulator/tree/main/benchmark) are the instructions.